p2docs/p2docs.github.io/page/hubmem.md

 - `SCALE` is 1 for BYTE and LUT operations, 2 for WORD operations and 4 for LONG operations.
 When using an augmented operand (##/AUGS), SCALE is always 1.
 - The index value for `PTRx[INDEX6]` (denoted `iiiiii`) is a 6-bit value and can thus can range from -32 to 31.
 - The index value for inc/dec expressions (denoted `0NNNN` or `1nnnn`) is a 5-bit signed value with a special case wherein 0 means 16.
 It can thus range from 1 to 16 in either positive or negative direction.

+## Timing

+Reading from Hub RAM takes at least **9 cycles**.
+Writing to Hub RAM takes at least **3 cycles**.

+Up to 7 cycles are added to wait for relevant slice's access slot.

+An additional cycle is added if the access crosses a long boundary. (i.e. any unaligned long access or a word access to the last byte of a long).

+**TODO: Examples of optimal timing (research involved)**

 <%=floatclear%>